Syllabus

 • Homeworks

-See the notes on grace days above.
-Any exercises completed after the deadline (which may be extended by an extension or grace day) will receive 0 points.
+See the Late Homework Policy above.
+Any homework exercises completed after the homework grading script is run (2 days after the hw deadline) will receive 0 points.
 Note that you can still complete the problem in CMU CS Academy, but it will not receive any points.

 • Quizzes and Exams